-Students admitted to the Graduate Group in Nutritional Biology are eligible to participate in the activities of the Program in International and Community Nutrition (PICN), including the weekly seminar.
-Doctoral students can elect to complete the "Designated Emphasis in International Nutrition."
+Students admitted to the Graduate Group in Nutritional Biology are eligible to participate in the activities of the Institute for Global Nutrition (IGN), including the weekly seminar and lab group meetings.
+Doctoral students can elect to complete the "Designated Emphasis in Global Nutrition."
 There is some overlap between courses for the Designated Emphasis and the doctoral degree/area of specialization.
-It is estimated that the Designated Emphasis may add 15 credits to the academic program.
-For more information, refer to the PICN website https://picn.ucdavis.edu/academics/designated emphasis or contact program director Dr. Christine Stewart, cpstewart@ucdavis.edu.
+All students will be required to take a minimum of 12 units of coursework in the DE and participate in 4 quarters of the IGN seminar.
+For more information, refer to the IGN website https://globalnutrition.ucdavis.edu/academics/designated_emphasis or contact program director Dr. Reina Engle-Stone, renglestone@ucdavis.edu.